Adesoji Aderemi: Early life

 On Prince Gbadebo's return, Adesoji's older sister Ibiyemi, unable to contain her excitement of the news, had to be held back from initial physical contact with her war-weary and juju laden father.
 Until he had rid himself of his protective war attire by appeasing his gods, then was it safe to embrace his family.

 Prince Gbadebo being an Ifa priest, presented his newborn to his Ifa Oracle demanding to know what the future holds for the new baby Aderemi.
 The father was told to bow to his son.
 The Ifa predicted that baby Aderemi, was going to wear the crown of his ancestors, that his reign will be known far and wide, and he will come in contact with strangers in far away places.

 Prince Gbadebo told his wife to get coral beads to dress his son as was customary for royalty.
 In the belief of the oracle, mother-Adekunbi went into protective mode, always washing Aderemi in herbs, until he outgrew her methods.
 His father died in 1897 when he was 8 years old.
 Having lost his father at an early age, he was raised by his mother.
 The emergence of Christianity dissuaded his mother from the traditional family worship of Ifa, hence his enrollment at the new local Christian primary school of St Phillips, Ife, as one of the first students in Ife to attend a local school in 1901.

 The young Prince Aderemi had a vision.
-His objection to farming with his much older and beloved brothers, Papa Prince Adeyemo and Prince Samuel Adewuyi [Sooko Laekun], led to his enrollment at the Anglican primary school at Aiyetoro, Ile-Ife.
+His objection to farming with his much older and beloved brothers, Papa Prince Adeyemo and Prince Samuel Adetunji Adewuyi [Sooko Laekun], led to his enrollment at the Anglican primary school at Aiyetoro, Ile-Ife.